 1 Introduction

-The United States of America would like to propose a working document toward PDN Recommendation ITU-R M.[AMS-CHARACTERISTICS_1750-1850 MHZ] to update the use of the band with the latest radar technical characteristics.
+The United States of America would like to propose a working document toward PDN Recommendation ITU-R M.[AMS-CHARACTERISTICS_1780-1850 MHZ] to update the use in the band with the latest radar technical characteristics.

-Annex 1 contains the technical characteristics for the Aeronautical Mobile Service in the 1750-1850 MHz.
+Annex 1 contains the technical characteristics for the Aeronautical Mobile Service in the 1780-1850 MHz.